bashybaranaba/compiler-construction/Mini Project/README.md

 jumla = moja + mbili;
  ```

-### Comments
-Currently, comments are not supported in this language version.

 ## Example Program

 Here's a sample program that adds two numbers and prints the result: